-These lemonade popsicles are another one of my fruit-based popsicles recipes (see my lime and orange popsicles recipes here and here).
+These lemonade popsicles are another one of my fruit-based popsicles recipes (see my lime popsicles recipe and orange popsicles recipe).
 These popsicles make excellent frozen treats and they are not only loved by kids, even adults enjoy them too.

 I love making popsicles.
 And I love eating them too.
 I have a soft spot of frozen treats – ice creams, sorbets, sherbets, and popsicles and can eat these every day!

 These lemonade popsicles are one of my favorite.
 They are so cooling and refreshing and make excellent desserts on a hot day.
 Making them on your own just makes them even better!